tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![This image shows the result of performing the above step.](./images/swingbench.png " ")

-- Running the above command should open up the Swingbench configuration tool and select the following to connect Swingbench to Autonomous database.
+- Running the above command will open the Swingbench configuration tool.
+Select the following to connect Swingbench to Autonomous database.

 - Select SOE_Server_Side_V2 and click OK.